reimai/github4s/microsite/docs/docs.md

 In order to access the Github API, you will need to have [an access token][access-token] with the appropriate scopes (i.e. if you want to create gists, your token will need to have the gist scope).
+A personal token lives forever, github app's one has to be re-issued every hour.
+Implementation of [github app][github_app] authentication involves 3rd party libraries like jwt and is left for the user.

 ## Github4s